Thomas Pynchon: Bleeding Edge

 Bleeding Edge takes place in Manhattan's Silicon Alley during "the lull between the collapse of the dot-com boom and the terrible events of September 11".
-The novel was published on September 17, 2013, to positive reviews.
+The novel was published on September 17, 2013, to mixed reviews.

 Shadow Ticket

 In April 2025, Penguin Press announced a new novel by Pynchon, Shadow Ticket, with a synopsis, which was published on October 7, 2025.
 The novel, which is set in 1932, centers on a Milwaukee private investigator who is set adrift in Hungary while tracking the heiress to a Wisconsin cheese fortune.